oracle/weblogic-remote-console/documentation/content/en/latest/set-console/contribute-wrc-repository/_index.md

     You can run <code>ojet --version</code> to verify it installed correctly.

-3. Clone the WebLogic Remote Console repository from the [WebLogic Remote Console GitHub repository](https://github.com/oracle/weblogic-remote-console).
+3. Fork the [WebLogic Remote Console GitHub repository](https://github.com/oracle/weblogic-remote-console) and then clone it to your machine.

 4. Open a command-line interface and navigate to the home directory of the cloned repository.